-Cohort summary Data source The CRANE Database (consented cases only) , Birth years Seven years: 2006 to 2014 Denominator 3,178 5-year-old children born with a non-syndromic cleft affecting the palate (CP, UCLP, BCLP) who had all 16 CAPS-A speech parameters reported to CRANE Numerator The number of children with a particular speech outcome or the number meeting a standard Exclusions (not mutually exclusive) Children without consent to data collection Children with an unspecified cleft type or with a cleft affecting only the lip Children with submucous cleft palates107 Children without a full set of CAPS-A parameters being reported Children audited outside of the recommended time frame (5th year) Children missing sex information Countries England, Wales and Northern Ireland Aim To explore whether there are differences in speech outcomes at 5 years of age between boys and girls.
-Exposure • Sex, as reported on CRANE.
-Standard/outcomes description of thThe achievemer anomalies - Star The achievement of speech within the normal range - Standard 1 (see text below for a full description of these standards108) The achievement of speech without difficulties resulting from existing or previous structural anomalies - Standard 2a The achievement of speech without significant cleft-related articulation difficulties - Standard 3 What did we find?
+Cohort summary Data source The CRANE Database (consented cases only) Birth years Seven years: 2006 to 2014 Denominator 3,178 5-year-old children born with a non-syndromic cleft affecting the palate (CP, UCLP, BCLP) who had all 16 CAPS-A speech parameters reported to CRANE Numerator The number of children with a particular speech outcome or the number meeting a standard Exclusions (not mutually exclusive) Children without consent to data collection Children with an unspecified cleft type or with a cleft affecting only the lip Children with submucous cleft palates107 Children without a full set of CAPS-A parameters being reported Children audited outside of the recommended time frame (5th year) Children missing sex information Countries England, Wales and Northern Ireland Aim To explore whether and girls. r there are differences in speech outcomes at 5 years of age between boys Exposure • Sex, as reported on CRANE.
+Standard/outcomes The achievement description of the achievement anomalies - State The achievement Standard 3 it of speech within the normal range - Standard 1 (see text below for a full nese standards 108) It of speech without difficulties resulting from existing or previous structural ndard 2a It of speech without significant cleft-related articulation difficulties - What did we find?
 Among children with cleft palate and unilateral cleft lip and palate, a significantly higher percentage of girls met cleft speech standards 1 and 3 than boys.
 Among children with BCLP, a significantly higher percentage of boys met cleft speech standard 2a.
 Differences between boys and girls with BCLP were not significant for cleft speech standards 1 and 3.
 With adjustment for cleft type, boys had significantly reduced odds of achieving cleft speech standard 1 and 3.
-Adjusted odds for achieving standard 2a were not statistically significant.
-Recommendations The child's sex should be factored into risk adjustment models when reporting cleft-related speech outcomes at 5 years.
+Adjusted odds for achieving standard 2a were not statistically significant Recommendations • The child's sex s speech outcome hould be factored into risk adjustment models when reporting cleft-related es at 5 years.